P-09Team

 Abhiraj Sakargaye.

-Abhiraj leads go-to-market at SingleBit.
-He runs the first call, writes the proposal, owns positioning and messaging through launch, and operates paid accounts through to a measurable ROAS target.
-When a client asks what a product needs to be worth, the answer comes from him.
+Abhiraj runs go-to-market at SingleBit.
+He takes the first call, writes the proposal, owns positioning through launch, and operates paid accounts to a real ROAS target rather than a vibe.
+When a client asks what a product needs to be worth, the answer usually arrives before the call ends.

 He treats marketing as a systems problem.
-The work he is proudest of is the work clients never see: exclusion logic on an ad account, a repositioning doc that closes a round, a one-page scope that saves four months of drift.
+The work he is proudest of is the work clients never see: the exclusion logic on an ad account, the repositioning doc that closes a round, the one-page scope that saves four months of drift.
 Showy creative comes third, after structure and message.

 Reach